CodingGagan/markdown_test/install-and-configure/install/multi-cluster/multi-cluster-diagnostics.md

 The `window` query parameter is required, which will return all diagnostics within the specified time window.

-{% swagger method="get" path="/multi-cluster-diagnostics" baseUrl="http://<your-kubecost-address>/model" summary="Multi-cluster Diagnostics API" %}
+{% swagger method="get" path="/multi-cluster-diagnostics" baseUrl="http://<your-nOps-address>/model" summary="Multi-cluster Diagnostics API" %}
 {% swagger-description %}
-The Multi-cluster Diagnostics API provides a single view into the health of all the clusters you currently monitor with Kubecost.
+The Multi-cluster Diagnostics API provides a single view into the health of all the clusters you currently monitor with nOps.
 {% endswagger-description %}

 {% swagger-parameter in="path" name="window" type="string" required="true" %}